tidy-finance/website/docs/10_introduction.md

 ## 1          0.118         1.79         -12.9          12.0
 ```

+We see that the maximum *daily* return was around 11.981 percent.
 You can also compute these summary statistics for each year by imposing `group_by(year = year(date))`, where the call `year(date)` computes the year.